Single-valued integration and double copy: The de Rham projection for separated motives

 (note that the arrows go in the same direction since \eqref{eq:les relative homology} is written in terms of homology).
 We need to compute the morphism in the middle

-in analytic de Rham cohomology.
-As the next proposition shows, it is, up to a sign, given by the Poincar\'{e}--Leray residue $\mathrm{Res}_{D_i}$ of logarithmic forms along $D_i$.
-Recall (see e.g. \cite[III.4]{phambook}) that the latter is defined locally by the formula
+in (smooth) de Rham cohomology.
+As the next proposition shows, it is, up to a sign, given by the residue $\mathrm{Res}_{D_i}$ along $D_i$.
+Recall (see e.g. \cite[III.4]{phambook}) that the latter is defined locally on logarithmic forms by the formula

 where $z$ is a local coordinate for $D_i$ and $\alpha$, $\beta$ do not have singularities along $D_i$ .

 \begin{proposition} We have a commutative diagram